How to achieve inner peace

 The self-help guru, Wayne Dyer, had this to say about inner peace:

 “Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.”

 The world is filled with so much greatness and beauty.
-We need to learn to appreciate this beauty to achieve inner peace.
+We need to learn to appreciate this beauty to find inner peace.
 However, when things go badly for us, how are we to enjoy the world around us?